orchardroot/mac-cleanup/README.md

     ```bash
     ./tidy_mac.sh -h
     ```
 ## Important Notes
 -   If you run the script without any options, it will display the help message.
 -   The script will ask for your password (`sudo`) for some actions (e.g., clearing system caches, deleting system logs, flushing DNS cache) as these require administrator privileges.
 -   The script includes robust error handling; it will not fail if a file or directory doesn't exist (e.g., if a browser is not installed, it will simply skip clearing its history).
 -   Screenshot actions (`-s` and `-x`) are *not* included in the `-a` (run all) option.
 You must explicitly choose to move or delete screenshots.
 -   When using dry run mode (`-n`), no actual files will be deleted, moved, or changed.
 The script will only report what it *would* do.
 -   When using interactive mode (`-i`), the script will pause and ask for your confirmation before executing each major step.
+-   All actions are logged to `~/.tidy_mac.log`.
+-   The script will skip clearing browser history if the browser is currently running to prevent database corruption.
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.